piku/piku/docs/INSTALL.md

-  disable           Disable an application enable            Enable an application logs              Tail an application log log               Tail an application log for a process ps                Show application worker count ps:scale          Show application configuration restart           Restart an application
+  disable           Disable an application enable            Enable an application logs              Tail an application log ps                Show application worker count ps:scale          Show application configuration restart           Restart an application